About US Loans

 Subsidized and Unsubsidized Direct loans have lower interest rates and more flexible repayment options so if you are eligible you should apply for these loans first.
 You may need to take out additional loans to top up your funding.
 You should first consider a Direct Plus Loan: Parent Plus for dependent undergraduates or Grad Plus for postgraduate degree students.
 Please note that Plus Loans are subject to credit checking and applicants cannot have an adverse credit history.

 There may be some private loans available to US students studying abroad.
 Private loans are subject to credit checking.
-Some SOAS students in 2012 had Sallie Mae Smart Option Student Loans.
+Some SOAS students in 2019 had Sallie Mae Smart Option Student Loans.
 We are not currently aware of other US loan providers of private loans for international study but we do not have a preferred lender list.
 You should consider terms and conditions carefully in comparison with Federal Direct Loans.
-You will need to send details of the lender and loan required on the SOAS Loan form to email@example.com well in advance of the start of term so that the loan can be certified.
+You will need to send details of the lender and loan required on the US Loans Application Form (pdf; 11kb) to firstname.lastname@example.org well in advance of the start of term so that the loan can be certified.